jeroenjacobs79/homelab-vault-config/readme.md

 ## Introduction

 This repository contains the scripts I use to manage my lab-setup of [Hashicorp Vault](https://www.vaultproject.io).
-At the moment I'm using for PKI infrastructure (for my internal servers, and OpenVPN), and I'm playing with AppRoles and Kubernetes authentication.
+At the moment I'm using it for PKI infrastructure (for my internal servers, and OpenVPN), and I'm playing with AppRoles and Kubernetes authentication.
 I decided to put this on GitHub in the hope someone finds this useful for their own experiments with Vault.

 **(this repository is still a work in progress)**